Ohio Tax-Free Holiday 2025 Will Run Two-Weeks Soon: Don't Miss Out

 As reported by Kiplinger, some states will face a higher burden than others due to the new levies on most of the U.S.’s trading partners.
 The impact of President Donald Trump’s tariff hikes will not only affect consumer prices but also potentially jeopardize job security for some Ohioans.

-That’s because the Buckeye State is dependent on global markets to thrive economically — 7% of Ohio’s global exports went to China in 2024.
+That’s because the Buckeye State is dependent on global markets to thrive economically — 7% of Ohio’s global exports (PDF) went to China in 2024.

-Other top markets that receive exported goods from Ohio include Canada, Mexico, Japan, and the United Kingdom.
+Other top markets that receive exported goods from Ohio include Canada, Mexico, Japan and the United Kingdom.
 These have all been slammed by tariffs and have reciprocated.

-Exports in particular sustain thousands of Ohio businesses and farmers.
+Exports, in particular, sustain thousands of Ohio businesses and farmers.

 - A total of 15,594 companies exported from Ohio locations, according to the latest government data available.
 Of those, 88% were small and medium businesses with fewer than 500 employees.